alicelovescake/redwood-next-example-app/README.md

 To take advantage of the web GraphQL types in your Next.js front end app, there are a few options:

-1. Create a type-gen script i.e `scripts/type-gen.sh` that generates types and copies over the types from `web/types/graphql.d.ts` to `next-app/types/graphql.d.ts`.
+1. [Used in this app] Create a type-gen script in `scripts/type-gen.sh` that generates types and copies over the types from `web/types/graphql.d.ts` to `next-app/types/graphql.d.ts`.

 2. In your next-app `tsconfig.json`, you can set the following options to allow next-app to pick up types stored in the `web/types/graphql.d.ts` file:
    - `compilerOptions.rootDirs = ["next-app", "web"]`